Website The Bay School of SF

 - Teacher offices are shared spaces, typically with three other teachers.
 Teachers are assigned office spaces to intentionally mix disciplines of the inhabitants.

 - Teachers may teach in different classrooms throughout the year.

 - The noise level in the work environment is moderate to loud during school hours and usually quiet outside of school hours.

 - The Bay School lunch service is provided by Acre Gourmet and is available to all employees and subsidized by the school.
-Staffulty eat lunch in shared dining room spaces (indoor and outdoor) with students, in their offices or in the Staffulty lounge on the fourth floor.
+Staffulty eat lunch in shared dining room spaces with students, in their offices or in the Staffulty lounge on the fourth floor.

 - Cover letter describing your interest in the position as well as how you anticipate contributing to The Bay School.